ENVEST: BRIDGING THE GAP BETWEEN MICROFINANCE AND CAPITAL MARKETS

 WHERE WE WORK

-Envest is currently active in ten countries.
-The Envest portfolio is diversified across nineteen independent microfinance institutions located in five geographic regions: Central America, South America, Sub-Saharan Africa, Eastern Europe, and Central Asia.
+Envest is currently active in eleven countries.
+The Envest portfolio is diversified across nineteen independent microfinance institutions located in six geographic regions: Central America, South America, Sub-Saharan Africa, Eastern Europe, Central Asia, and South Asia.
 As microfinance markets change, Envest adapts the concentration of its portfolio by country.

 Click on the map below to find statistics regarding the countries where we work.